-8.7.1.
+87.1.
 ENTERPRISE RISK MANAGEMENT (ERM)

-The provision of Section 62 (1)(c) (i) of the Municipal Finance Management Act (Act Number 56 of 2003) stipulates that the Accounting Officer of the Municipality is responsible for managing the financial administration of the municipality and must for this purpose take all responsible steps to ensure that the municipality has and maintains effective, efficient and transparent systems of financial and risk management and internal control.
-There is a functional risk management unit within the municipality and has one dedicated staff member Mr S. Xaba who has been performing the duties for two years.
+The provision of Section 62(1)(c)(i) of the Municipal Finance Management Act (Act Number 56 of 2003) stipulates that the Accounting Officer of the Municipality is responsible for managing the financial administration of the municipality and must for this purpose take all responsible steps to ensure that the municipality has and maintains effective, efficient and transparent systems of financial and risk management and internal control.
+There is a functional risk management unit within the municipality and has one dedicated staff member Mr S Managele who has been performing the duties.
 The District Risk Management Forum also ably supports the unit, which meets on a quarterly basis to discuss risk and fraud related issues.
 The unit also has an automated risk system for the development and recording of risks known as CURA and has both an approved ERM Policy and Framework.

-The 2019/2020 risk register was developed in conjunction with management and stakeholders and received input from Audit Committee and the Municipal Public Accounts Committee (MPAC).
+The 2020/2021 risk register was developed in conjunction with management and stakeholders and received input from Audit Committee and the Municipal Public Accounts Committee (MPAC).
 The session was held over two days whereby each department was asked to develop and present their top risks and this was then amended and included in the final risk register, which was subsequently tabled to the audit committee and risk committee.
-The unit has also developed an MSCOA specific risk register for 2019/2020 in line with the requirements of Provincial Treasury and in the current year this matter is still being followed up.
+The unit has also developed an MSCOA specific risk register for 2020/2021 in line with the requirements of Provincial Treasury and in the current year this matter is still being followed up.
 Both risk registers are monitored on a quarterly basis and then tabled to the risk committee who prepares a special report to audit committee on risk matters who in turn report risk issues to and Council.
 This risk registers also help in the formation of the three-year internal audit rolling plan and as such is a working document that is constantly reviewed and revised.

-8.7.2.
-RISK REGISTER, ANTI-FRAUD AND ANTI-CORRUPTION STRATEGY
+872 RISK REGISTER, ANTI-FRAUD AND ANTI-CORRUPTION STRATEGY

 There is a specifically developed risk register relating to fraud and fraud related risks.
-The fraud risk assessment process was held in May and June 2019.

 The anti-fraud and anti-corruption strategy were developed with the assistance of COGTA and was workshopped to EXCO and was approved by Council in March 2019.
 This document was subsequently tabled to council for adoption and is currently being applied.
 The Anti-Fraud Strategy is attached as Annexure K and the Risk Register is attached as Annexure J.

-8.7.3.
-RISK MANAGEMENT COMMITTEE
+873. RISK MANAGEMENT COMMITTEE